IUS-CS/s20-project-crimson-soldiers/README.md

 (Include descriptive info of our project structure, the goal is that if someone not familiar with our project reads this, it will be easy to undersantd and work with)

 ## Built With
-- X : Back-End Framework
+- ASP.NET Web API : Back-End Framework.
-- X : Front-End Framework
+- Angular : Front-End Framework.
-- X : Package bundler
+- Angular CLI (Webpack) : Package bundler.
-- X : SPA Page routing library for Angular
+- TypeScript : A superset of JavaScript that compiles to plain JavaScript ( http://www.typescriptlang.org/ ).
+- Microsoft.EntityFrameworkCore.SqlServer : Object-relational mapping framework.
+- Swagger : Web API testing tool.

 (add frameworks used here with links that proof reliability)